JeremyJones/hotjar-realtime-survey/5_architectural_design.md

 Foundations
 -----------

 The server is a dual-CPU droplet from Digital Ocean with 2GB memory and 60GB disk space, located in Frankfurt, Germany.
 The operating system is Linux, variant Ubuntu 16.04 64-bit.
-The server's IP address is 207.154.202.103 and can be accessed using the alias hotjar.jerjones.me
+The server's IP address is 207.154.202.103 and can be accessed using the alias [hotjar.jerjones.me](http://hotjar.jerjones.me).

 The server is a single, self-contained web, application and database server.